bluefroguk1/empire-dump/content/Wiki/Costume/How to - Make a surcote.md

 * An iron.
 I really mean it this time.
 Here is your basic shape:
 500px
 You're going to cut two exactly like this, and two mirror images.
-The dimensions on this image [[Will|will]] make up something that will fit over the T tunic in the previous tutorial.
+The dimensions on this image [[Will|will]] make up something that [[Will|will]] fit over the T tunic in the previous tutorial.
 The neck hole can be approximated - you want something a little bit narrower and a little deeper than your under-tunic, so you get a flash of contrasting colour.
 500px
-Again, make sure that the dimensions will go round your chest and add to them if necessary.
+Again, make sure that the dimensions [[Will|will]] go round your chest and add to them if necessary.
 If you're going to wear it over armour, make sure you have your armour on when you measure, and add at least 5 inches in total to your armoured chest measurement.
 You may have to make the armholes deeper.
 Here is a picture showing you how to sew it together -it's really as simple as sewing the shoulder seams (front to back on both sides), then the sides of the surcote.
 At the front, sew it from the neck down to about half way, then hem the edges below that - this gives you a split for mobility.
 500px
 Hem the front split and the bottom, the armholes and the neck.
 Bias tape is a nice way of doing the curved edges. (http://tutorials.abbott.me.uk/home/bias-tape )